JimLynchCodes/Old-School-Gameboy-Controls/README.md

 _Current build is sort of hackish.
 You may need to go into build/index.html and change game-controls path to "./gameboy-controls.js"_

+## Deploy to gh-pages

+From the root fo the project run this:

+`git subtree push --prefix sample-phaser-project/build/ origin gh-pages`

 This will optimize and minimize the compiled bundle.

 ### Deploy for cordova: